Ryan-Sum/fbla_22_23_project/README.md

 - Open Visual Studio Code
 - Open the unzipped flutter project
 - Select a simulator (located on the bottom bar of VSCode) if no simulators appear check these links: [Android Simulator](https://developer.android.com/studio/run/managing-avds) or [Xcode Simulator](https://developer.apple.com/documentation/xcode/installing-additional-simulator-runtimes)
-- Press F5 when in the main.dart file
+- Press F5 when in the lib/main.dart file
+- Wait for application to build, then it should install on your selected device
+- Application is now installed and running on yout computer